hyperledger/fabric-ca/docs/source/users-guide.rst

     # docker-compose up -d

-This will pull down the specified fabric-ca image in the compose file if it does not already exist, and start an instance of the fabric-ca server.
+This will pull down the specified fabric-ca image in the Compose file if it does not already exist, and start an instance of the fabric-ca server.

 Building Your Own Docker image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can build and start the server via docker-compose as shown below.
+You can build and start the server via Docker Compose as shown below.

 .. code:: bash